Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Cobblestones galore, the area is stuffed with eateries and shops (and excellent ice cream sellers) but on a hot summer day, it can feel like you've been pressed into a steamer.
 That's when the ice cream comes in handy.

-One of the top things to do in Lyon is to explore the so-called traboules, the city's secret passageways.
+One of the top things to do in Lyon old town is to explore the so-called traboules, the city's secret passageways.
 They're not all in this part of town but the Vieux Lyon has some of the best.
 A few are actual passageways, others are inside patios, but all lead from one place to another, often from one street to the next.

 Originally they were built to make it easier to carry water uphill from the riverside but were also used to keep bolts of silk dry as silk workers clambered down Croix-Rousse hill with them.
 Even more recently, Resistance fighters used them to hide from the Gestapo.